Find a Contracted Hospital

 Please note that a member’s benefit entitlements will be affected by factors such as their level and type of cover and the financial status of their membership.
 This will affect the amount Police Health will reimburse to the hospital.
 We strongly recommend if you contact us on 1800 603 603 to confirm your benefit entitlement prior to receiving hospital treatment.
 If you choose a non-agreement hospital may incur out-of-pocket expenses for hospital related services irrespective of your level of cover.

 Access Gap Cover eliminates, or substantially reduces, the out-of-pocket expenses that are part of a hospital stay for people with private health insurance.
 We have arrangements with a majority of doctors around Australia where, in most cases, our members will be fully covered for in-hospital medical treatment, or will at least be advised prior to treatment of any gaps that might exist.
 You can search for participating doctors by specialist group, doctor name, and locality.
 You can also call us on 1800 603 603 or your doctor to verify if you will be covered in the Access Gap Scheme before treatment.

 Counsellor Provider Search

-Counselling benefits and Psychology benefits have a combined annual maximum of $850 per person, with a Counselling benefit sublimit of $400 per person, up to $800 per policy covering two or more persons.
+Counselling benefits and Psychology benefits have a combined Annual Maximum of $850, with a combined Psychology and Counselling Rollover Benefit of up to $1700 per person. *

 For more information call us on 1800 603 603.

-In order to qualify as recognised providers, counsellor’s must be registered as a level 2, 3 or 4 counsellor with the Australian Counselling Association Inc (ACA), be in private practice and meet a set of practice and educational criteria.
+In order to qualify as recognised providers, counsellor’s must be registered as a level 2, 3 or 4 counsellor with the Australian Counselling Association Inc (ACA) or, a counsellor or psychotherapist with Clinical Membership with the Psychotherapy and Counselling Federation of Australia (PACFA) and be in private practice and meet a set of practice and educational criteria.